dioptra-io/caracal/README.md

 [![PyPI](https://img.shields.io/pypi/v/pycaracal?color=blue&logo=pypi&logoColor=white)](https://pypi.org/project/pycaracal/)

 Caracal is a stateless ICMP/UDP IPv4/v6 Paris traceroute and ping engine written in modern C++ with Python bindings.
-It runs on Linux and macOS, on x86-64 and ARM64 systems.
+It runs on BSD, Linux and macOS, on x86-64 and ARM64 systems.

 Caracal reads probe specifications, sends the corresponding probe packets at the specified rate, parse the eventual replies and outputs them in CSV format.